mongoose-os-libs/ade7953/README.md

-# I2C driver for ADE7953
+# Mongoose OS driver for ADE7953

 This is a driver for Analog Devices [ADE7953](docs/ADE7953.pdf).